Bradford Buildings, West Yorkshire uk

 Harewood House

-For Edwin Lascelles, 1st Baron Harewood, Harewood House was designed by by York architect John Carr and illustrious interior designer Robert Adam.
+Harewood House was built, in 1759 and 1771 for Edwin Lascelles,1st Baron, designed by by York architect John Carr and illustrious interior designer Robert Adam.
 The surrounding landscape was designed by Lancelot, Capability ,Brown and spans 1,000 acres, featuring a serene lake, an impressive bird garden, and a small animal farm.
 In 1758, Robert Adam gained membership to the Royal Society of Arts and declared that he had brought about a revolution in taste.
 Having studied the Italian and French artists, as well as becoming acquainted with Italian methods and workmen, Adam brought a fresh approach to domestic architecture and decoration in England.
 Movement and pleasing proportions were key to his designs, and are perhaps why the Georgian style remains so popular to this day.
 The commission of Harewood house was significant, both given its size and also since it was the beginning of Adamis collaboration with renowned cabinetmaker Thomas Chippendale.
 And whilst the exterior of Harewood House is no less than a perfect example of neoclassical Georgian design, it is really in the intricately crafted interior that Harewood is set apart.
 The Long Gallery, for example boasts the most remarkable carved timber curtain swags, created to simulate festoons of taffeta and elaborate tassels, whilst avoiding the impracticality of real fabric and the inevitable dust mites.
-Still home to the Lascelles family, Harewood House is a Grade I listed building, with a number of features in the grounds and courtyard listed as Grade I, II* and II.
+Still home to the Lascelles family, Harewood House is a Grade I listed building, with a number of features in the grounds and courtyard listed as Grade I,and II.
 The house is open to the public, with its grounds offering plenty of family attractions.
-Also the home of the specially built Emmerdale village set, the estate has been used for the filming of various television shows and films including Downton Abbey, Gentleman Jack and Victoria.
+(Also the home of the specially built Emmerdale village set.(the estate has been used for the filming of various television shows and films including Downton Abbey),and(Gentleman Jack and Victoria.)

 Shirley_Crabtree